Chi-ChunL/Postr/README.md

 # Postr-TUI

-Postr-TUI is a terminal-based blog and forum client built with **Python**, **Textual**, **Flask**, and database support for both **PostgreSQL** and **SQLite**.
+Postr-TUI is a terminal-based blog and forum client built with Python and Textual, and database support for both PostgreSQL and SQLite.

 It allows users to connect to a public hosted server, run their own private local server, or connect to a custom server URL.
 Users can register, log in, create posts, reply to posts, delete their own content, and use a remembered login system.

 ---